 4 Quick Ways to Repurpose your Social Media Content

 Are you looking to get more out of your social media content?
-One of the more common questions I’m asked about is should I be on other platforms other than Facebook?
-My answer to this is typically — no. Let me explain; too often, people have enough trouble staying consistent on one platform so adding another is never a good idea.
-I strongly believe (and speaking from experience) is that you can build a strong business using Facebook alone.
-However, rather than simply saying ‘no‘, this post is dedicated to teaching you how to repurpose your Facebook content on other platforms.
+One of the more common questions I’m asking is, ‘should I be on platforms other than Facebook?’
+My answer to this is typical — no. Let me explain; too often, people have enough trouble staying consistent on one platform, so adding another is never a good idea.
+I firmly believe (and from experience) that you can build a strong business using Facebook alone.
+However, rather than simply saying ‘no,’ this post is dedicated to teaching you how to repurpose your Facebook content on other platforms.

 Ready-To-Go Social Media Content

 You already know I love all things content.
 Not only do I love it, but I believe it is the bread and butter of your business — and relationships.
 We live in an era of content obsessions, right?

 We love to consume it, and I hope you also love delivering it.

 So, let’s assume you have generated great content and delivered it via Facebook Live.
 I hope you over delivered!
 You shared some excellent value, gave your viewers something to think about and hopefully act upon, etc.